 7. Rent a Coop Chick Brooder Heating Plate

-- 🐥 CHICKS STAY WARM by direct contact with the underside of the plate....
+- 🐥CHICKS STAY WARM from direct contact with the heated underside of the...

 Chickens wear down jackets in chilly weather, but if you have just bought day-old chicks who haven’t feather out, they require a constant supply of warmth for like a month or two.

 Rent a Coop simulates mother hen, imitating the shuffling fluff of the feathers to warm the baby chickens.
 It features a 12-inch (one-foot) by 12-inch (one-foot)plate that’s flat and rectangular under which the chicks lie in contact.